-Does cold medicine affect my ability to breastfeed?
+Does cold medicine affect breastfeeding?

 Yes.
 Some medications may contain ingredients that can impact milk supply.
-If you need to take antibiotics or other medicine, just check with your doctor or Lactation Consultant first.
+If you need to take antibiotics or other medicine, just check with your doctor or Lactation Consultant first

 My supply dropped while I was sick.
 What can I do?